Kavavaow Mannomee

-Kavavaow Mannomee (also known as Qavavau Manumie) (born September 21, 1958) is an Inuit printmaker who lived and worked in Nunavut.
+Kavavaow Mannomee (also known as Qavavau Manumie) (born September 21, 1958) is an Inuk printmaker who lived and worked in Nunavut.

 Early life

 He was born in Brandon, Manitoba, when his mother was hospitalized there for tuberculosis.
 However, the family returned to Cape Dorset soon after, where Mannomee has stayed ever since.
 His mother Paunichea (1920-1968) and father Davidee were both artists.
 His brothers Tukiki Manomie and Aqjangajuk Shaa are both sculptors.